10 Tips for Fun Beach Diving

 The most basic consideration is determining ocean conditions.
 Is there swell in the water?
 If so, what is the angle?
 The swell period?
 What has the wind been up to?
 The tides?
 Each of these factors has an effect on the waves, surge during the dive and overall visibility.
 Different dive spots are affected differently – some may develop a surface current due to wind, some may lose visibility dramatically as the tide drops and some may have excellent vis even though there’s a solid South swell in the water.
 The key is to know the ideal conditions for your local beach dive sites.
 Many online forecasting tools are available, and they’re getting better every day.

-Some swells may trick you into thinking the ocean if flat before showing up in a long procession of waves.
+Some swells may trick you into thinking the ocean is flat before pulsing in a long procession of waves.

 Study the Swell